-So, were the wax worms just chewing through the plastic bag, or were they actually eating it and breaking it down chemically in their guts?
+So, were the larvae just chewing through the plastic bag, or were they actually eating it and breaking it down chemically in their guts?
 Bertocchini and her team decided to test the alternatives.
-They ground up some wax worms and spread the resulting pulp on a polyethylene bag.
+They ground up some worms and spread the resulting pulp on a polyethylene bag.
 The PE bag degraded.
 Clearly, a chemical reaction was going on and not just a physical breakdown.

 Polyethylene Into Glycol

-The wax worm was actually causing the decomposition of polyethylene and turning it into glycol, a liquid.
+The larvae was actually causing the decomposition of polyethylene and turning it into glycol, a liquid.
 Glycol is an alcohol.
 Thus the experiment showed that polyethylene could be broken down by the worms into a different material.

 The Enzyme in the Gut of Wax Worms

 It is not clear how the larvae chemically break down the plastic.
-Wax worms like to live in beehives where they survive on wax and honey.
+The worms like to live in beehives where they survive on wax and honey.
 Both beeswax and polyethylene have strong carbon bonds.
-It is possible it is not the worm itself that biodegrades polyethylene but an enzyme in the gut of wax worms.
+It is possible it is not the worm itself that biodegrades polyethylene but an enzyme in the gut of the larvae.